 Progressive Web Apps (PWAs)

-A PWA is a web application running from a browser that feels like a more traditional app, they’re intended to be widely accessible on a variety of browsers, boasting safety, freshness and above all, speed.
+A PWA is a web application running from a browser that feels like a more traditional app.
+They’re intended to be widely accessible on various browsers, boasting safety, freshness, and above all, speed.

-Within the next few years PWAs could replace native mobile apps completely, often being faster and easier to use.
-To adopt a PWA there are considerations to be made in terms of development priorities and scope of the adoption of the new tech.
+Within the next few years, PWAs could replace native mobile apps completely, often faster and easier to use.
+There are considerations to be made in terms of development priorities and the scope of adopting the new tech to adopt a PWA.

 Why use a PWA?

-- Speed: PWAs load times have been found to be 8 times faster than loading a traditional mobile website
+- Speed: PWAs load times are 8 times faster than loading a traditional mobile website

 - Compatibility issues: Say you have an old phone that you are using because your current one is being repaired, you navigate to the app store and find Facebook is incompatible with your phone’s OS, and the newer OS is incompatible with your old phone.
 By navigating to Facebook’s website, you can now have an app experience that you are familiar with.

-- Security: You can see the security certificate of the app in the browser, HTTPS, this is not required by a more conventional app.
+- Security: You can see the security certificate of the app in the browser.
+HTTPS, a more conventional app, does not require this.

-- Notifications: PWAs can utilise push notifications, unlike a mobile web page.
+- Notifications: PWAs can utilize push notifications, unlike a mobile web page.

-- Lack of updates: The web app doesn’t need updates like a native app would.
+- Lack of updates: The web app doesn’t need updates as a native app would.

-Cookies allow for personalization to each customer, based on their previous searches and behaviour.
-Cookies collect customer data every time they enter the web and they collect everything you can imagine – frequency, top searches, categories, history, timing and more.
+Cookies allow for personalization to each customer, based on their previous searches and behavior.
+Cookies collect customer data every time they enter the web, and they collect everything you can imagine – frequency, top searches, categories, history, timing, and more.

-Each customer gets unique experience and gets accurate and relevant recommendations.
-You will often see a website notify you that they are storing cookies to tailor your experience, these cookies are pieces of information about you that lets a website know small things about you.
+Each customer gets a unique experience and gets accurate and relevant recommendations.
+You will often see a website notify you that they are storing cookies to tailor your experience.
+These cookies are pieces of information about you that let a website know small things about you.

-If you frequent a fishing website, the cookies will tell a web advertising agency such as google to show you fishing adverts, or if you once ticked a box saying you do not wish to be shown a text box for accessibility options, cookies can remind a website you did that.
+If you frequent a fishing website, the cookies will tell a web advertising agency such as Google to show you fishing adverts.
+If you once ticked a box saying you do not wish to be shown a text box for accessibility options, cookies can remind a website you did that.